Viber/viber-bot-python/README.md

 ```

 ### Logging
 This library uses the standard python logger.
-if you want to see its logs you can configure the logger
+If you want to see its logs you can configure the logger

 ```python
 logger = logging.getLogger()